collinleiber/ClustPy/README.md

 `pip install clustpy`

+If you want to install the complete package including all data loader functions, you should use:

+`pip install clustpy[full]`

 Note that a gcc compiler is required for installation.
 Therefore, in case of an installation error, make sure that:
 - Windows: [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/de/visual-cpp-build-tools/) is installed